-- Interview dates for 2019 are Friday, January 11 & 12.
+- Interview date: Friday, January 11, 2019.
 There are no alternate dates.
 If invited, plan for inclement weather.

 If a course is repeated, the Physical Therapy Department will calculate the highest grade achieved in the course when calculating the Prerequisite GPA on your PTCAS application.